 - There are numerous custom ROMs available on the web that helps the users to speed up the processing speed of the device.

 - Install Custom Recovery/Custom ROM on your phone.

 - Upgrade or Downgrade Android Versions

 - Free up Internal space by deleting unwanted things

-Disadvantages of Rooting :
+Disadvantages of Rooting

-- Your phone might get bricked
+1. An android phone might get bricked

-- You will lose your phone’s warranty
+2. Lose your phone’s warranty

 - Some special secured apps won’t work because of root access on your phone.